apoyando/news-class/README.md

 ### PART TWO

-In the file nnm-limits.ipyns, I explore the limitations of sklearn’s non-negative matrix factorization library by using it on movie ratings data.
+In the file nmf-limits.ipynb, I explore the limitations of sklearn’s non-negative matrix factorization library by using it on movie ratings data.